/*

 *

-* @param b an array of byte
+* @param b an array of bytes to be written.

 *

-* @exception NullPointerException if b
+* @exception NullPointerException if b is

-* null
+* null.

 * @exception IOException if an I/O error occurs.